mr-tony-stark/fintech-core/docs/20-specs/events.md

 ---

 ## 🧭 Versioning
+- Envelope: `v` is the envelope schema version (current: 1).
 - Additive changes (new optional fields) require no version bump.
-- Breaking changes introduce a new `type` version (e.g., `transfers.settled.v2`) with dual-publish during migration.
+- Breaking payload changes introduce a new `type` version (e.g., `transfers.settled.v2`) with dual-publish during migration.

 ---